Contiguous Boundary Guarding: A Proof of Lemma

 We prove the second statement by contradiction.
 Assume that a reflex vertex $r$ bounds a ray $A$ of $w(g)$ from inside.
 Then $r$ is an endpoint of $\partial(g)$.
 Let $B$ denote the other ray of $w(g)$, which is bounded from inside or outside as in Figure~\ref{bounded-inside-fig}.
 We consider two cases:

 \begin{itemize} \item $g\notin \partial$.
 Then by Lemma~\ref{edge-lemma}, $g$ lies on the extension of $e(g)$, and moreover $e(g)$ belongs to $\partial (g)$.
 Let $C$ and $D$ be the rays from $g$ towards and away from $e(g)$, respectively, as in Figure~\ref{bounded-inside-fig}(a). { Let $\alpha$ be the angle between $B$ and $C$ that lies inside $w(g)$.
-If $\alpha$} is at most $\pi$, then by moving $g$ on $C$ either $g$ lies on a vertex-extension, or on another edge-extension, or it reaches an endpoint of $e(g)$.
-This movement does not decrease $\partial(g)$ because the endpoint $r$ remains visible from $g$ as there is no reflex vertex in the interior of $A$, and its endpoint on $B$ also remains visible as the movement angle $\alpha$ is at most $\pi$.
+If $\alpha$} is at most $\pi$, then by moving $g$ on $C$ either $g$ reaches a vertex-extension, or another edge-extension, or an endpoint of $e(g)$.
+This movement does not decrease $\partial(g)$ because the endpoint $r$ of $\partial(g)$ remains visible from $g$ as there is no reflex vertex in the interior of $A$, and the other endpoint of $\partial(g)$, which is on $B$, remains visible since the movement angle $\alpha$ is at most $\pi$.
 In all cases we get a new optimal solution that contradicts the fact that $g$ is not in $Q$.
 Assume that $\alpha> \pi$ {(this could happen for example if in Figure~\ref{bounded-inside-fig}(a) the edge $e(g)$ and consequently the rays $C$ and $D$ were reflected around $g$).} By moving $g$ on $D$, either $g$ lies on a vertex-extension, or on another edge-extension, or it reaches $\partial$.
 In all cases, we get an optimal solution for which $g$ is in $Q$, which is a contradiction.

 \item $g\in \partial$.
-If $w(g)\leq \pi$ then by moving $g$ along the bisector of $w(g)$ we can increase the covering angle of $g$ without decreasing $\partial(g)$, a contradiction to our choice of $\Gamma^*$.
+If $w(g)\leq \pi$ then by moving $g$ along the bisector of $w(g)$ we increase the covering angle of $g$ without decreasing $\partial(g)$, a contradiction to our choice of $\Gamma^*$.
 Assume that $w(g)> \pi$.
 Let $C$ be the ray from $g$ along $e(g)$ such that the angle between $B$ and $C$ inside $w(g)$ is at most $\pi$ as in Figure~\ref{bounded-inside-fig}(b).
 By moving $g$ on $e(g)$ along $C$, either $g$ lies on a vertex-extension, or on another edge-extension, or it reaches an endpoint of $e(g)$.
 As in the previous case, this movement does not decrease $\partial(g)$.
 In all cases, we get an optimal solution for which $g$ is in $Q$, a contradiction. \qedhere \end{itemize} \end{proof}